-The bond terms include an interest cover ratio covenant of EBITDA generated by the lease agreement to net finance charges of no less than 1.10:1.00 to maintain profitability and the covenant for maintain liquidity in an amount exceeding the aggregate amount of six months of interests.
+The bond terms include an interest cover ratio, which requires the Company to generate EBITDA minimum of 1.1 times the net finance charge to maintain profitability and the covenant for maintain liquidity in an amount exceeding the aggregate amount of six months of interests.
 The financial covenants are measured semi-annually, and the Company has not breached the covenant.